uyuni-project/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 - `appstreams.configure` - only useful for RHEL systems
 - `bootstrap.remove_traditional_stack` - traditional stack was never supported on these systems
 - `cocoattest.requestdata`- only supports SLES 15 SP6
-- `rebootifneeded` - The way this is written is incompatible with transactional systems
-- `uptodate` - The way this is written is incompatible with transactional systems

 ### Configurable States (`java.salt_custom_states_use_transactional_update`)
 These states could either be applied with `state.apply` or `transactional_update.apply`.
 The Java